-When booking our Viking River Cruise, we decided that we would stay two extra days in Basel, Switzerland before boarding our cruise.
+When booking our Viking River Cruise, we decided that we would stay 3 extra days in Basel Switzerland before boarding our cruise.
 Basel is a beautiful city.
-I love how the city is put together like more of a little village.
-All of the small shops and restaurants are gathered in the middle, allowing people to walk and enjoy the area with out having to worry about traffic.
+I love how the city is put together like more of a little village than a big city.
+All of the small shops and restaurants are gathered in the middle, allowing people to walk and enjoy the area without having to worry about traffic.

 Basel is located where the Swiss, French and German borders meet.
 You get a great mix of European culture and you can be in another major country in just under an hour.